Knowledge Hub: For Movement Partners

 The Nonprofit Learning Lab has free non-profit resources including free webinars, guidebooks, consultants directory and more.

-Online Facilitation Resources
+Facilitation Resources from Jaime-Jin Lewis

 Jaime-Jin Lewis, a freelance facilitator grappling with how (and if) to deliver engaging, participatory online experiences, has designed a set of activities and tools to inspire reflection, collaboration, and growth in online meeting spaces.